 Best Chapter Books for Children – Worth Searching For

-Stay involved with your child’s reading: how to find the best chapter books
+Stay involved with your child’s reading even middle graders: how to find the best chapter books

 Award winners are often well worth a look.
 The Canadian Children’s Book Centre maintains lists of award winners on their website and in their annual publication; Best Books.

 James Blasingame’s Books That don’t Bore ‘Em includes books for older children – grade 5 and up.
-In addition to providing annotated lists, he includes author interviews.
+In addition to providing annotated lists, it includes author interviews.